 Shares and investment funds can be taxed in various ways.
 At the most simple level, you may pay stamp duty when you purchase a share, you pay income tax on any dividends received, and capital gains tax (CGT) on any profit made when sell them.
 And if you hold shares when you die, then they will typically be part of your estate, which could end up paying inheritance tax.

-The good news is that the government generally wants us to invest (so that we are not dependent on the state in our retirement) therefore it offers various tax incentives and schemes that anyone can use to reduce their tax liability.
+The good news is that the government generally wants us to invest (so that we are not dependent on the state in our retirement), and therefore it offers various tax incentives and schemes that anyone can use to reduce their tax liability.

 Please be aware that nothing in this guide should be regarded as a substitute for professional tax advice.
 That said, when it comes to sensible tax planning, one overarching guideline we would suggest is to first and foremost concentrate on the underlying investment rather than any tax incentive you might get.
 Or, as it is commonly expressed, “don’t let the tax tail wag the investment dog!”